CorneHQ/CryptoBot/README.md

 CryptoBot output the value of the cryptocurrency

 ## Installation
+1. Create a account at https://www.cryptocompare.com

+2. Create a FREE api key

-1. Create your bot at https://discordapp.com/developers/applications/
+3. Create your bot at https://discordapp.com/developers/applications/

-2. Clone the project
+4. Clone the project

 ```bash
 git clone https://github.com/CorneHQ/CryptoBot.git
 ```
-3. Install NodeJS (If not installed)
+5. Install NodeJS (If not installed)

 ```bash
 sudo apt update
 sudo apt install nodejs npm
 ```
-4. Install the dependencies (Run this command in the bot folder)
+6. Install the dependencies (Run this command in the bot folder)
 ```bash
 npm install
 ```
-5. Edit botconfig.json file
+7. Edit botconfig.json file

-6. Run the bot
+8. Run the bot
 ```bash
 node .
 ```